 This Italian delicacy makes a gorgeous addition to any Christmas cookie platter and is absolutely perfect for gift-giving to the almond lovers in your life.

-If you’re looking for more almond goodies to bake up this season, be sure to add our favorite Almond Biscotti to your list.
-Bookmark the recipe in your browser!
+If you're looking for more almond goodies to bake up this season, be sure to add our favorite Almond Biscotti and these delicious, dainty Almond Cookies to your list.
+Bookmark the recipes in your browser for next time!

 WHAT ARE AMARETTI COOKIES?